-Breaking News: By the year 2021, the global ecommerce market size will reach to $3.5 trillion, which is equivalent to US$2.5 trillion in revenue
+Breaking News: By the year 2021, the global eCommerce market size will reach $3.5 trillion, which is equivalent to US$2.5 trillion in revenue

-Below is a list of top 10 countries in 2019, according to ecommerce market size.
+Below is a list of the top 10 countries in 2019, according to the global ecommerce market size.

 - South Korea